KimhuoyCadt/KHLLM_MT_Data_Collecting_and_Preprocessing/README.md

-# MT Dataset Cleaning Pipeline
+# MT Dataset Cleaning and Structure Pipline

 This project cleans and chunks Machine Translation datasets from `.jsonl` files for training preparation.